 Continuous scanning capabilities:

-- Real-time alerts: notifications when specific keywords or competitor activities emerge.
+- Real-time alerts: Notifications when specific keywords or competitor activities emerge.

-- Multi-source aggregation: combines news, social media, and regulatory filings into unified views.
+- Multi-source aggregation: Combines news, social media, and regulatory filings into unified views.

-- Pattern recognition: identifies subtle trends human analysts might overlook.
+- Pattern recognition: Identifies subtle trends human analysts might overlook.

 Teams using monday work management leverage AI Blocks to automatically categorize customer feedback sentiment, delivering instant indicators of brand health across channels.